 Typically the Hubba X 4Go operates in the EU and rest of the world (except for USA, Canada and Americas).

 The Hubba X 4Duo has global coverage as operates on a wider frequency range.
 You should select an appropriate SIM card for the country you are visiting/operating in.

-Typically you will get connection up to 10 miles offshore, but this can extend as far as 20 miles subject to the specific location of the onshore transmitter.
+Typically you will get connection up to 10 miles offshore.
+This can extend as far as 20 miles subject to the specific location of the onshore transmitter.
 If the mobile mast is some miles inland, then you will get less range.

 Hubba X4 units comprise two components, the external MIMO antenna and the indoor or control unit that contains the SIM card(s), connected by two coaxial cables.

-The installation job is therefore very similar to a VHF ship to shore radio, with the antenna fitted as high as is practical, running cables to the control unit and connecting this to a power supply.
+The installation job is therefore very similar to a VHF ship to shore radio, with the antenna fitted as high as is practical.
+Then run cables to the control unit and connect this to a power supply.

-Our standard kits include 8m lengths of coax to ensure the right balance between cable length and signal loss in the cable.
+Our standard kits include 8m lengths of coax to ensure the right balance between cable length and signal loss.

 Also available are 15m and 20m cable upgrades using low loss coax cable.

-This low loss cable is considerably thicker and less malleable than the standard cable so we include short pigtails of thinner cable to aid installation.
+This low loss cable is considerably thicker and less malleable than standard.
+To combat this we include short pigtails of thinner cable to aid installation.